deyjoy/pytest-api-framework/README.md

 ### Service Layer Pattern:
 Each service class in the services/ directory encapsulates the business logic and interactions with the API endpoints, promoting modularity and reusability.

-### Data-Driven Testing:
-Test data is managed in the data/ directory, allowing for flexible and scalable test cases.

 ### Utility Functions:
 Common helper methods are placed in the utils/ directory to keep the codebase DRY (Don't Repeat Yourself).